gh9869827/fifo-tool-datasets/README.md

 #### `sort`

-Sort the samples of a DSL `.dat` file by system prompt.
-A directory will process every `.dat` file within.
+Sort the samples of a DSL `.dat` file by their full content: system prompt, user input, and assistant response.
+Sorting is done **in place**, meaning the original file is overwritten with the sorted result.

+You can provide either a single file or a directory.
+If a directory is given, all `.dat` files within it will be sorted in place.

 ```bash
 fifo-tool-datasets sort <path> [--adapter dsl]
 ```

+Currently, only the `dsl` adapter is supported.
+If the `--adapter` flag is omitted, it defaults to `dsl` automatically.

 ---